cappuchinese/Intro-Java/src/week7_final_assignments/choice1_genbank_reader/Readme.md

   4. java -jar GenBankReader.jar --infile  &lt;INFILE&gt;--fetch_cds &lt;PRODUCT NAME (-PATTERN)&gt;
     Returns the amino acid sequences of the CDSs that match the product name pattern, in Fasta format
   5. java -jar GenBankReader.jar --infile &lt;INFILE&gt; --fetch_features &lt;COORDINATES&gt;
-    Returns all features between the given coordinates
+    Returns all features with name, type, start, stop and orientation between the given coordinates.
+    Coordinates are given from..to.
+Only features that are completely covered on the given region should be listed.
   6. java -jar GenBankReader.jar --infile &lt;INFILE&gt; --find_sites &lt;DNA SEQ WITH IUPAC CODES&gt;
-    Lists the locations of all the sites where the DNA pattern is found: position and actual sequence and (if relevant) the element in which it resides
+    Lists the locations of all the sites where the DNA pattern is found: position and actual sequence and (if relevant) the gene in which it resides

 Use case 2 example: